mongoid/mongoid_fulltext/README.md

 Full-text search using n-gram matching for the Mongoid ODM.
 Tested on MongoDB 1.6 and above, but probably works on earlier versions as well.

+MongoDB currently has no native full-text search capabilities, so this gem is a good fit for cases where you want something a little less than a full-blown indexing service like Solr. mongoid_fulltext lets you do a fuzzy string search across relatively short strings, which makes it good for populating autocomplete boxes based on the display names of your Rails models but not appropriate for, say, indexing hundreds of thousands of HTML documents.

 Some examples:
 --------------